 Financial Security and Travel

 Using credit cards while traveling is easier and safer than ever.
 You no longer have to rely on traveler’s checks or carry large amounts of cash to exchange.
-If you want to keep track of your purchases all you need to do is log in to your account from the nearest computer anywhere in the world.
+If you want to keep track of your purchases, all you need to do is log in to your account from the nearest computer anywhere in the world.

 While the use of credit and debit cards makes traveling easier, it also means being more prepared before heading out on your next big vacation.
 Consider these best practices when using electronic payments abroad.

+- Notify the Bank prior to departure.
 If your travels take you out of state and you wish to have access to your Peoples Bank account during that time, please contact customer service at least 48-hours prior to departure to have the restriction lifted.

+- Know what fees may be assessed.
 Foreign ATMs provide you with local currency using current exchange rates, so only withdraw what you need.
-It may also assess a fee for each withdrawal, so try to avoid over-use and find a machine with the lowest finance charges possible.
+It may also assess a fee for each withdrawal, so try to avoid overuse and find a machine with the lowest finance charges possible.
 Credit card companies may charge a fee for foreign transactions, which can add up quickly.
-Do your research before your trip to ensure you're able to access funds with the minimal fees.
+Do your research before your trip to ensure you're able to access funds with minimal fees.

+- Protect yourself and have a back-up plan.
 Let's face it, sometimes payment cards are lost or stolen, so make sure you have a plan if this happens to you.
-For example, keep an extra card or cash in your hotel safe or other secured location and always report lost and/or stolen cards to your bank as soon as possible.
-Finally, always cover and protect the keypad when entering your pin number.
+For example, keep an extra card or cash in your hotel safe, or other secured location and always report lost and/or stolen cards to your bank as soon as possible.
+Finally, always cover and protect the keypad when entering your PIN.